 The brain sends a message back to the spinal card.
 It signals the voiding reflex to contract the detrusor or bladder muscle and relax the urethral sphincter, allowing you to urinate.

-This urinary symphony can only happen when the whole orchestra is playing and everyone is watching the conductor.
+This urinary symphony can only happen when the whole orchestra is playing in complete harmony and every musician is focused and watching the conductor.
 At the very least, there are three things that can go wrong when you have MS.